 (b) where two parties are investigating the possibility of an investment or business sale agreement with each other, and wish to discuss commercially sensitive information;

-(c) where a new start-up or inventor has an idea it wishes to discuss with another party to test the possibility of an investment or partnership.
+(c) where a new start-up or inventor has an idea and wishes to discuss with another party to test the possibility of investment or partnership.

-A Confidentiality Agreement makes it so that the party receiving the confidential information isn't permitted to disclose that information to anyone else or profit from the use of that information in an unauthorised way.
+A Confidentiality Agreement ensures that the party receiving the confidential information isn't permitted to disclose that information to anyone else or profit from the use of that information in an unauthorised way.

-Like other contracts, confidentiality agreements require consideration which broadly means that a party must receive something in exchange for not disclosing information, this may be payment for provision of services, or even grant of an opportunity to evaluate a proposed investment.
+Like other contracts, confidentiality agreements require consideration which broadly means that a party must receive something in exchange for not disclosing information, this may be the payment for the provision of services or even grant of an opportunity to evaluate a proposed investment.

 How this document should be used

-Once all the information has been filled in, the Non disclosure agreement would need to be printed on non-judicial stamp paper or e-stamp paper where such e-stamp paper is available in certain states.
+Once all the information has been filled in, the Non-disclosure agreement would need to be printed on non-judicial stamp paper or e-stamp paper where such e-stamp paper is available in certain states.
 The value of the stamp paper would depend on the state in which it is executed.
 Each state in India has provisions in respect of the amount of stamp duty payable on such agreements.
-Information regarding stamp duty payable can be found on the State government websites.
-For instance, the website of the state of Karnataka provides details of stamp duty payable on agreements.
+Information regarding the stamp duty payable can be found on the State government websites.

 Where the parties are companies, only the persons authorised by board resolutions should sign the agreement on behalf of the company.

-The broad principles of contract under the Contract Act, 1872 and restraint of trade are applicable to non disclosure and confidentiality agreements.
+The broad principles of the contract under the Indian Contract Act, 1872 and restraint of trade are applicable to non-disclosure and confidentiality agreements.